aws-samples/aws-lambda-extensions/aws-lambda-extension-fluent-bit/README.md

 2. Configuration files: In `fluent-bit/` is a typical set of configuration files for Fluent Bit:

     - fluent-bit.conf: This is the main configuration file.
-    - output.conf: This is where you can configure the output to the appropriate medium.
-See [here](https://docs.fluentbit.io/manual/pipeline/outputs) for configurable outputs.
+    - Output files: There are three example output files.
+You will need to change the `@INCLUDE` under `fluent-bit.conf` to use a specific one.
+See [here](https://docs.fluentbit.io/manual/pipeline/outputs) for a list of other configurable outputs.
+         - output-cw.conf: CloudWatch Logs
+         - output-firehose.conf: Kinesis Firehose
+         - output-kinesis.conf: Kinesis Data Streams
-    - parsers.conf: This is the parser configuration.
+    - parsers.conf: This is a specific parser configuration file for ingesting Lambda logs.

 ## Compile package and dependencies